enkelmedia/NewsletterStudio-Documentation/content/package/4.0.0/develop/email-control.md

 </div>
 ```

-This is using the custom "ns-html"-directive that we ship to render "raw" HTML inside of the views.
+This is using the custom "ns-html"-directive that we ship to render "raw" HTML inside the views.

-With all this in place you should have a working Email Control for adding Custom HTML into the body of the email.
+With all this in place you, should have a working Email Control for adding Custom HTML into the body of the email.